qibebt-bioinfo/dynamic-meta-storms/README.md

 # Introduction

 Dynamic Meta-Storms calculates comprehensive taxonomic and phylogenetic distances/dissimilarities of shotgun metagenomes at the species level.
-It takes the species-level profiling results of MetaPhlAn2 as input, and compares metagenomes on the species-level with both taxonomy and phylogeny profiles.
+It takes the species-level profiling results (e.g. MetaPhlAn2) as input, and compares metagenomes on the species-level with both taxonomy and phylogeny profiles.
 When comparing samples, for organisms that can be identified by species, Dynamic Meta-Storms measures their dissimilarity based on the species-level phylogeny tree using the Meta-Storms algorithm; for unclassified species, it dynamically locates such organisms to the virtual internal nodes that account for all the sub-branches under the same taxonomy.

 # System Requirement and dependency